falreis/CarND-Behavioral-Cloning-P3/writeup_template.md

 | Dense | 1 (Output) |
 |||

-#### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting, in the end of the model (model.py lines 83-86).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 23-63).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 23-63).

-To test the model, I did some simulations, creating some scenarios to train the model:
+#### 3. Training

+##### 3.1 Collecting Data & Training Sets

+To capture good driving behavior, I first recorded one laps on track one using center lane driving.
+Then I started to do some others scenarios, to use to train the model.
+The scenarios that I used is described below.

-- **1 lap** - 1 lap at the track
+- **1 lap** - 1 lap at the track (on the center lane driving)
-- **2 laps** - 2 laps at the track
+- **2 laps** - 2 laps at the track (on the center lane driving)
-- **3 laps** - 3 laps at the track
+- **3 laps** - 3 laps at the track (on the center lane driving)
 - **2 laps reverse** - 2 laps at the simulation in the reverse direction
 - **bridge** - cross the bridge simulation
 - **reckless** - driving for 2 laps to the board of the road, crossing many times the road without get out of the track

+##### 3.2 Training Process

 To create the model, I combine all the simulation datas to create a large volume of data samples.
 I did the following steps to define my best training set.
 I wanted to use the minimum data set with the best results.